IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorGetSyncDMs

 Summary: Get sync DMs
 Description: Return the list of tasks from a central manager.
+(This API is called from GDP only)

 ### Example